What services are offered at CEPA?

-The PAR Center offers services ranging from CSET test prep for teachers getting ready to begin their careers, the Hart Induction Program, ongoing professional development offerings, to assistance for veteran teachers referred by their principals because of unsatisfactory evaluations.Where is the PAR Center and how do I contact it?
+CEPA offers services ranging from PAR Consultants for teachers getting ready to begin their careers, to assistance for veteran teachers referred by their principals because of unsatisfactory evaluations, the Hart Induction Program for teachers, administrators, and career tech (pending), ongoing professional development offerings.Where is the CEPA and how do I contact it?

 Who is served by PAR?

 PAR is for teachers who are new to the district and have fewer than three years teaching experience with a clear credential.
 Veteran teachers who have been referred by their principals are also served by PAR.
 See section in notebook for additional information about the history, contract language and forms endemic to the PAR Program.

 What do all of these services have in common?

 All of them are driven by teaching performance exemplified and delineated by the California Standards for the Teaching Profession (CSTP).

 California Induction Program is the name of the program sponsored by the state of California by which preliminary credential holders demonstrate efficacy and earn their clear single subject credential.
 More information may be found at www.ctc.ca.govWhat are the requirements of the Hart Induction Program?

 Teachers in the program sign a contract acknowledging the requirements that include but are not limited to:

 - Working for two years in a thoughtful relationship with a Mentor